China says no new Covid deaths after changing criteria

 The country recorded 3,049 new domestic Covid cases Wednesday and zero new deaths.

-The US State Department on Monday said the surge of infections in China had becomed a matter of international concern.
+The US has said the surge of infections in China has become a matter of international concern -- and offered to share vaccines to stem the soaring Covid cases.

 "We know that any time the virus is spreading, that it is in the wild, that it has the potential to mutate and to pose a threat to people everywhere," State Department spokesman Ned Price said.